 The question, then, is: why have humans perform such a Sisyphean task?
 Or rather, in the era of modern technology, why are humans still tasked with carrying out a repetitive, defined logic workflow such as set point changes when we are much better suited to solve more complex and nuanced field problems?
 Wouldn’t E&P operations be better served following the manufacturing model by letting machines automate optimization set point changes?
 This would allow operators, techs, and engineers to do what they do best: solve problems, design solutions, and think strategically, while keeping wells dialed in at all times.

-This post (originally released as a white paper) outlines how machine learning combined with rod pump domain expertise delivers operators a step-change in operating leverage and optimization capabilities in the context of vertical wells.
-If you are interested in reading more about horizontal well optimization, you can download our other white paper in this series here.
+This post (originally released as a whitepaper) outlines how machine learning combined with rod pump domain expertise delivers operators a step-change in operating leverage and optimization capabilities in the context of vertical wells.
+If you are interested in reading more about horizontal well optimization.

 In the context of conventional vertical wells, there exist vast fields comprised of thousands of unconnected and uninstrumented rod pump wells.
 Each of these wells makes a few barrels of oil per day, which has traditionally restricted the economic case for retrofitting with conventional automation technologies beyond a percent timer.
 As a result, wells are visited wwith an ‘every well, every day’ mentality, every day’ mentality, where routines generally trump criteria-based route prioritization.
 Sometimes these fields are closely bunched together, while other times wells span across hundreds of miles.
 This means if wells go down after the daily check, they are down until the next day.